-If you are going to vary your fun on the sea and want one boat that “does it all” then choose a good all-rounder.
+If you are going to vary your fun on the sea and want one kayak that “does it all” then choose a good all-rounder.
 If you mainly like to play in surf and around rocks, a boat that is easy to turn and with good stability is likely to be best.
-Maybe you’re planning multi-day trips – in which case a faster boat with good space for equipment will be a good choice.
+A faster kayak with plenty of space for equipment will be needed for expeditions.

 Comfort and sizing

 When I talk about manners, I’m referring to how the kayak reacts in wind and waves.
-Ideally, a sea kayak should turn into the wind unaided.
+Ideally, a sea kayak should turn gently towards the wind unaided.
 Turning away from the wind should be easy to achieve by using your body position (lean back) and placing a paddle blade in the water a little behind your hips.
-Understanding the effect of moving your body weight forward or back in the boat makes it easier to understand why moving the seat forward or back can have a dramatic effect on how some sea kayaks behave.
+Understanding the effect of moving your body weight forward or back in the kayak makes it easier to understand why moving the seat forward or back can have a dramatic effect on how some sea kayaks behave.
 When you move the seat you are changing the static balance point (Centre of Lateral Resistance) and the effect may be dramatic – some designs are more sensitive than others.

 Stability is another expression widely discussed – both primary and secondary.
 Primary stability is a way of describing how “wobbly” (or not) a sea kayak feels when it’s upright and in calm conditions.
 Secondary stability describes how the sea kayak feels when placed “on edge” by the paddler – for example during a turn, or in moving water.
 For most people, a progressive change in stability is the easiest to work with.
-In very rough water and in the hands of an expert paddler, it’s arguable that the “on-off” stability transition of a hard-chine boat provide greater control.
+In very rough water and in the hands of an expert paddler, it’s arguable that the “on-off” stability transition of a hard-chine kayak provides greater control.